Stanton W. Kratzok Diary

 Donated by Frances W. Kratzok, daughter of Stanton Kratzok, in 2012.

 Collection processed and finding aid prepared in 2012 by Jessica M. Lydon, Project Archivist.
+Finding aid reformatted and patron and administrative information updated in January 2020.

 The following headings have been used to index the description of this collection in Temple University’s electronic catalog: